 That’s one example.
 What if an abnormally humid summer is leading to excessive heat in the workspace as well as moisture?
 Maybe a crucial machine is shutting down intermittently, requiring a manual restart in each case that can take a significant amount of time.
 You may not have known it was faulty wiring on a portion of your factory without the insight your connected devices provide.
 It all boils down to getting the full picture and assuming full control.
 A robust ERP coupled with the IIoT in a connected factory can deliver exactly that for greater efficiency.

-Mastering Agile Operations For Your Enterprise
+Mastering Agile Operations For Your Enterprise with IIoT Connectivity

 With an increasingly global reach for many companies, remaining connected to bases of operation near and far is of critical importance when it comes to remaining efficient.